glowiak/pkg-tools/README.txt

 I maybe add s6 support later

 Q: What is "tsetse scripts"?
-A: Tsetse is modular init tool, everyone can add own modules to it.
+A: tsetse-init is modular init tool, everyone can add own modules to it.
 Modules are just ksh scripts, that are placed in /usr/local/etc/tsetse/init/scripts directory